Texas Railroad History - Tower 53 (Ney Yard), Tower 124 (Bird's Siding) and Tower 126 (Polk's Tower) - Fort Worth

 Brothers James Hilliard Polk and Lucius Junius Polk banded together to form the Polk Brothers Livestock stockyards of Fort Worth.
 Established in 1885 they were the first stockyard in Fort Worth.
 They were located south of the present Fort Worth Union stockyards and situated conveniently at the intersection of two rail lines.
 One notable contract they received was to supply the British Army with horses and mules during the Boer Wars in South Africa at the turn of the twentieth century.
 Around 1914 the stockyards burned, ending the enterprise.

-To head for Waxahachie, the FW&NO needed to build southeast out of Fort Worth, but the presence of Ney Yard prevented the FW&NO from crossing over the Katy near Broadway Yard.
-Instead, they built south for a mile before curving southeast to cross the Katy beyond the south end of Ney.
-This crossing was probably built in the fall of 1885 because, according to Fort Worth lore, locals had already nicknamed it "Buttermilk Junction" by the time a famous railroad gun battle broke out in April, 1886.
-The following year, the FW&NO was acquired by the H&TC, which by then was owned by Southern Pacific (SP).
-In 1901, the Legislature authorized H&TC to merge both the FW&NO and the former Waxahachie Tap railroad (which had been renamed in the interim) into a single H&TC branch.
-The H&TC continued operating as a wholly-owned subsidiary until it was leased by (1927) and merged into (1934) the Texas & New Orleans (T&NO) Railroad, SP's primary operating company in Texas and Louisiana.
+Crossing the Santa Fe tracks was not enough for the FW&NO; it still needed to go around Ney Yard to proceed southeast out of Fort Worth.
+To do so, the FW&NO built south for a mile before curving southeast to cross the Katy beyond the south end of Ney Yard.
+This crossing was probably built in the fall of 1885 because, according to Fort Worth lore, locals had already nicknamed it Buttermilk Junction by the time a famous gun battle had occurred there in April, 1886.
+The following year, the FW&NO was acquired by SP and assigned to the H&TC.
+In 1901, the Legislature authorized H&TC to merge both the FW&NO and the Waxahachie Tap into a single H&TC branch.
+The H&TC continued operating as a wholly-owned subsidiary of SP until it was leased by (1927), and then merged into (1934), the T&NO.

-Shortly after the FW&NO's construction to Waxahachie got started, the newly chartered Fort Worth & Rio Grande (FW&RG) Railway began building southwest out of Ft.
-Worth.
-Financing was largely provided by the Vanderbilt syndicate which had dreams of extending it to the Pacific Ocean harbor at Topolobampo, Mexico.
-Construction began in 1886 near the T&P tracks at Hemphill St. and (what is now) Vickery Blvd.
+Shortly after the FW&NO started construction to Waxahachie, the newly chartered Fort Worth & Rio Grande (FW&RG) Railway began building southwest out of Fort Worth.
+Financing was largely provided by the Vanderbilt syndicate which had dreams of extending the railroad to the Pacific Ocean harbor at Topolobampo, Mexico (an idea later attempted by Arthur Stilwell.)
+Construction began in 1886 west of downtown near the T&P tracks at Hemphill St. and (what is now) Vickery Blvd.
 The FW&RG line finally reached Brownwood in 1891, and that same year, the FW&RG built a spur in Fort Worth for interchange with the Katy and the H&TC.
-It departed the main line at a location later called Belt Junction and ran due east to the Katy tracks before turning north to the Katy/H&TC crossing.
-About midway between Belt Junction and the Katy tracks, the spur crossed the Santa Fe main line to Temple at a location known as "Bird's Siding".
+It departed the main line at a location later called Belt Junction and ran due east to the Katy tracks before turning north to the Katy / H&TC crossing.
+About midway between Belt Junction and the Katy tracks, the spur crossed the Santa Fe main line to Temple at a location known as Bird's Siding.

 Left: This excerpt from court records of a 1902 damages lawsuit against the FW&RG and Santa Fe shows how a cattle shipment from San Angelo to Corsicana involved interchanges at both Brownwood and Bird's Siding.